Beautiful Landscapes, Idly Painted

 My Thoughts

 Necessary slot?
 It depends on the rest of your palette and what other yellow options you have.
 Katie Woodward is an example of someone who has a warm yellow (New Gamboge) as her brightest/yellowest yellow, but generally I would recommend having a middle yellow or a lemon yellow if you’re only going to have one yellow.
-For a split primary palette, such as the Daniel Smith Essentials kit, the combination of a lemon yellow and an orange yellow take care of the “cool/warm” divide and can mix to make middle yellow… but I find middle yellow more convenient.
+For a split primary palette, such as the Daniel Smith Essentials kit, the combination of a lemon yellow and an orange yellow take care of the “cool/warm” divide and can mix to make middle yellow… but I often find middle yellow more convenient.

 One situation where I find orange-yellow indispensible is when I’m painting autumn leaves or another subject with a lot of bold oranges.
+I think having an orange-yellow is the most crucial component to mixing a bold orange, and allows you to mix bolder oranges (with a range of reds) than you can even get from single-pigment oranges.

 Autumn foliage sketches and color tests.